- Awhile is an adverb, meaning “for a period of time.”

-Often the source of confusion for writer, these two words are homophones; they’re pronounced the same but have different meanings.
+Often the source of confusion for writers, awhile and a while are homophones; they’re pronounced the same but have different meanings.
+Additionally, they both are considered different parts of speech, which makes their difference even more important!

 Related: See our other articles on homophones – Whose vs. Who’s and Hear Hear vs. Here Here